-Although priority levels for Tru64 UNIX system priorities can be adjusted using the nice or renice functions, these functions have a ceiling that is below the realtime priority range.
+Although you can adjust priority levels for Tru64 UNIX system priorities using the nice or renice functions, these functions have a ceiling that is below the realtime priority range.
 To adjust realtime priorities, use the sched\getparam and sched\setparam P1003.1b functions, discussed in Section 2.4.3.
-You should adjust process priorities for your own application only.
+Adjust process priorities for your own application only.
 Adjusting system process priorities could have unexpected consequences.